Jacob-Mischka/jacob-mischka.github.io/_posts/2016/02/2016-02-28-custom-resolutions-on-linux.md

 ---
 It's the year of the Linux Desktop and adding a custom or unrecognized resolution is still much harder than it should be.

 For some reason, my monitor doesn't list 1600x900 as a resolution it can display, so a lot of games don't list that resolution as an option, even when trying to run the game in a window at that size.
+So here's how I fixed that.
+I'm running Arch Linux and an Nvidia GTX 970 using proprietary drivers.

 ## 1. Disable ModeValidation